4Dulux or Johnstone’s Paint, which is Better?

 Johnstone’s Satinwood Vs Dulux Satinwood

 Both of these products have great opacity and are lovely to apply.
-The Dulux leaves a slightly nicer finish I’d say.
+I’d say the Dulux leaves a slightly nicer finish.
 The real test for quality oil-based paint in white nowadays is how long it will stay white for.
 This is down to the VOC restrictions, but that is another blog entirely.
 Johnstone’s oil-based Satinwood does not last very long at all before it starts to yellow, whereas the Dulux can look brand new for years.
 Go for the Dulux Satinwood every time.

 Johnstone’s 2 – 2 Dulux